Senyeah/APIEngine/README.md

 ## Getting Started

+### Preliminary

+Firstly, you’ll want to clone this repository locally—either by running `git clone https://github.com/Senyeah/APIEngine.git`, or by [https://github.com/Senyeah/APIEngine/archive/master.zip](downloading the zip directly).

+Once you’ve downloaded the project and ensuring that you have Python 3 installed, you’re ready to start using APIEngine.

+### Your first endpoint

 You need to define what endpoints your API will provide, and where those requests should go when they are received.
 A simple definition file may be the following:

 ```